Mandustas/Dream/README.md

 # Dream
 Our favorite game.
-We build, Capture planets and of course rob korovans
+We build, capture planets and of course rob korovans